Your Largest Internal Organ

 Diets with higher intakes of fats, oils, meat, dairy, and animal protein in general, are associated with higher liver enzymes; and fat intake, particularly saturated fat, significantly increases the risk of both NAFLD and NASH.

-And it turns out that excess sugar plays a role too, as explained in this short video by Dr. Michael Greger.
+Diets high in excess sugar plays a big role too, as explained in this short video by Dr. Michael Greger.

 What can be done?

-Weight loss, while eating a low-fat, high fiber, plant-based diet, can be an effective treatment for NAFLD.
+Weight Loss while eating a low-fat, high fiber, plant-based diet, filled with beans, legumes, starches, whole grains, fruits and veggies, can be an effective treatment for NAFLD.
 Studies have shown that such diets are effective for addressing the underlying conditions that lead to NAFLD.

 I’d love to help you get started with eating the right foods….no deprivation, no lack of comfort foods, no lack of flavor, no calorie counting, and no going hungry!